 In 1921, Gloucester United Schools governors officially opened Ribston Hall High School as the second girls’ high school in Gloucester city, later becoming a grammar school under the 1944 Act.
 Ribston Hall School began life in Spa Road but moved to our current site on Stroud Road in 1961.

 Ribston Hall has always encouraged its students to be confident and aspire to be whatever they want to be without fear, championing the progress of equality and independence for young women.

 The Covid-19 pandemic affected our centenary plans for 2021, so our celebration at Gloucester Cathedral was postponed until January 2022 when we came together as a School community.
 It was a joy to celebrate this incredible milestone with our wider Ribston community.
-We had planned more celebratory and commemorative events during this year, however sadly many were not able to be held due to the pandemic.

 Our Centenary year is incredibly important to us.
 Achievements of past students once they had left school were always included in the annual ‘Ribbus’ magazine until its last publication in 2006.
 In the last few years, we have been delighted to welcome back alumnae for careers talks as well as continuing our yearly Celebration of Success with Ribston keynote speakers.
 Current students have enjoyed seeing what successes our alumnae have had; it provides an opportunity for them see first-hand the qualities that make a Ribstonian unique and ignites their aspirations.

 The young women (and men) that have attended Ribston Hall are an integral part of our history.
 We would like to hear more about their memories and experiences of attending our school and what they went on to do in their careers.

 If you are a former student and would like to get involved with events at Ribston, share a fond memory or update us with what you’re doing now, please click on the link below to complete a short form with your contact details so we can keep in touch with you.